promptfoo/promptfoo/site/docs/red-team/index.md

 A systematic approach looks like this:

-1. Generate a diverse set of adversarial inputs
+1. **Generate Adversarial Inputs**: Create or curate a diverse set of malicious intents targeting potential vulnerabilities.
+For each intent, wrap it in a prompt that attempts to exploit the target.
+You can incorporate methods like prompt injection and jailbreaking at this step.

-2. Run these inputs through your LLM application
+2. **Evaluate Responses**: Run these inputs through your LLM application to observe the model's behavior.
+This step is a great candidate for automation.

-3. Analyze the outputs for vulnerabilities or undesirable behaviors
+3. **Analyze Vulnerabilities**: Evaluate the LLM's outputs automatically using deterministic and model-graded metrics, and examine the responses to identify weaknesses or undesirable behaviors.

 Once a process is set up, it can be applied in two primary ways: